 2. Understand that retaining is just as important as recruiting.

 4. Take calculated risks and invest in training.

 The fact of the matter is that if you want to increase productivity, you need to make the most out of your team.
 Always be on the lookout for ways you can improve, especially when it comes to the work environment.
 Studies show that happy employees are more productive so make sure your team is happy to be there.
 This will have the greatest impact on your recruitment efforts and, truth be told, HVAC companies need all the help they can get.
 These days, it’s prospective employees who have the advantage.

 How so?
 It’s a buyer’s market out there, with more jobs available than people capable of doing them so if you want to hire the best, you better be the best.
 After all, your HVAC technicians are your first line of fire when it comes to earning profits.
 It makes sense to invest in recruiting them.
 So, how do find the best people and get them on-board with your business?
 We’ve put together 5 strategies to get you started!

 Except they don’t buy your product, they buy into your culture.
-It’s not just about branding, that’s what you do to gain attention and build a relationship with day-to-day customers.
-So having a shirt with a logo doesn’t mean you have a company culture.
-A truly positive culture is much subtler than that which makes it very difficult to fake.
+It’s not just about branding–that’s what you do to gain attention and build a relationship with day-to-day customers.
+Having a shirt with a logo doesn’t mean you have a company culture.
+A truly positive culture is much subtler than that, making it very difficult to fake.
 It’s about a working environment that promotes employee well-being and nurtures an atmosphere of sustainable growth through innovation and teamwork.

 Check out this complete guide to the perfect field service customer experience!